 Amazon Web Services (AWS) was the first global cloud service provider to achieve the Singapore Multi-Tier Cloud Security Standard (MTCS SS 584) Level-3 (CSP) certification for Singapore.
 The scope was expanded to Seoul in 2019, and to US-East (Ohio), US-East (N.Virginia), US-West (Oregon), and US-West (N.California) regions in 2020.
-This certification gives organizations the clarity to utilize AWS to host and process their highly confidential data in Singapore and South Korea.
+This certification gives organizations the clarity to utilize AWS to host and process their highly confidential data in Singapore, South Korea, and in the United States.
 For more details, access the MTCS certification via AWS Artifact.

 What is the MTCS Certification?

 The Multi-Tier Cloud Security (MTCS) is an operational Singapore security management Standard (SPRING SS 584), based on ISO 27001/02 Information Security Management System (ISMS) standards.
 The certification assessment requires us to:

 - Systematically evaluate our information security risks, taking into account the impact of company threats and vulnerabilities;

 - Design and implement a comprehensive suite of information security controls and other forms of risk management to address company and architecture security risks;